kstad21/cogs199/COVID/README.md

 ## Transmission Network:
 #### Describe how the virus moves through the contact network, based on transition rates for individuals in our simulation.
-Transition rates are based on the reciprocal of expected time to arrival (make sure to keep track of your 'time' unites!).
+Transition rates are based on the reciprocal of expected time to arrival (make sure to keep track of your 'time' units!).
 #### Model: SAPHIRE
 - rationale
 - S: Susceptible; A: Unascertained case; P: Presymptomatic Infectious Case; H: Hospitalized Case; I: Ascertained Infectious Case; R: Removed; E: Exposed